bippio/go-impala/README.md

-go-impala is a Go driver for Apache Impala
+# Golang Apache Impala Driver

+**Apache Impala driver for Go's [database/sql](https://golang.org/pkg/database/sql) package**

 As far as we know, this is the only pure golang driver for Apache Impala that has TLS and LDAP support.

-We at Bipp, want to make large scale data analytics accesible to every business user.
+We at [Bipp](http://www.bipp.io), want to make large scale data analytics accesible to every business user.

 As part of that, we are commited to making this is a production grade driver that be used in serious enterprise scenarios in lieu of the ODBC/JDBC drivers.

 Issues and contributions are welcome.

+## Install

+go get github.com/bippio/go-impala

 ## Connection Parameters and DSN

 The connection string uses a URL format: impala://username:password@host:port?param1=value&param2=value

 ### Parameters:

 * `auth` - string.
 Authentication mode.
 Supported values: "noauth", "ldap"
 * `tls` - boolean.
 Enable TLS
 * `ca-cert` - The file that contains the public key certificate of the CA that signed the impala certificate